New Mexico Insurance Licensing

 What is the pass rate for JustInsurance students on the New Mexico insurance exam?

-JustInsurance students pass the New Mexico insurance licensing exam at a rate of 93.2% on their first attempt.
-The exam is administered by PSI Services LLC and requires a minimum score of 70% to pass.
-That strong outcome reflects the depth of our prelicensing curriculum — candidates who train with structured, state-approved material consistently outperform those who attempt the exam without preparation.
+JustInsurance students nationwide pass insurance licensing exams at a rate of approximately 93% on their first attempt — measured among students who complete the full course, finish the recommended study hours, and score 80%+ three times in a row on the practice exam before testing.
+The New Mexico exam is administered by PSI Services LLC and requires a minimum score of 70% to pass.
 If you do not pass on your first attempt, you can retake it after scheduling your next available test date for your first three attempts, but a 6-month mandatory waiting period applies after your fourth failure within a 12-month period.
 You are limited to 4 exam attempts per exam type within a 12-month period.
 After the 4th failure, you must wait 6 months from the date of your last failed exam before retaking.
-JustInsurance includes a full-length practice exam that mirrors the actual PSI Services LLC question format, so you know exactly what to expect on test day.
+See our full pass rate methodology at /pass-rates.

 How much do insurance agents make in New Mexico?